nginxinc/nginx-gateway-fabric/ISSUE_LIFECYCLE.md

 1. New issue created by community member.

 2. Assign issue owner: All new issues are assigned an owner on the NGINX engineering team.
 This owner shepherds the issue through the subsequent stages in the issue lifecycle.

 3. Determine issue type: This is done with automation where possible, and manually by the owner where necessary.
 The associated label is applied to the issue.

-   #### Possible Issue Types
+   Possible Issue Types:

-   `needs more info`: The owner should use the issue to request information from the creator.
+   - `needs more info`: The owner should use the issue to request information from the creator.
 If we don't receive the needed information within 7 days, automation closes the issue.

-   `bug`: The implementation of a feature is not correct.
+   - `bug`: The implementation of a feature is not correct.

-   `enhancement`:  An enhancement, tackling technical debt, documentation changes, or improving existing features.
+   - `enhancement`:  An enhancement, tackling technical debt, documentation changes, or improving existing features.

-   `enhancement-proposal`: Enhancements that require an [Enhancement Proposal](/docs/proposals/README.md).
+   - `enhancement-proposal`: Enhancements that require an [Enhancement Proposal](/docs/proposals/README.md).

-   `question`: The owner converts the issue to a github discussion and engages the creator.
+   - `question`: The owner converts the issue to a github discussion and engages the creator.

 4. Determine milestone: The owner, in collaboration with the wider team (product management & engineering), determines what milestone to attach to an issue.
 Generally, milestones correspond to product releases - however there are two